Exclusive - BOJ may ease again, double price target as government keeps up heat

 But those ideas have not made much headway and may be put on hold until the conservative Shirakawa's term ends in April.
 A lack of new steps could disappoint markets and trigger a rebound in the yen, analysts say.

-Abe on Wednesday revived a top government panel with legal authority to map out economic policy guidelines, and invited the BOJ chief to attend it regularly, providing more opportunity to put pressure on the central bank.
+Abe will revive on Wednesday a top government panel with legal authority to map out economic policy guidelines, and invite the BOJ chief to attend it regularly, giving more opportunity to put pressure on the central bank.

-"It is important that the government and the BOJ have common goals and that both parties work to achieve these goals," said Economics Minister Akira Amari after a meeting of the Council on Fiscal and Economic Policy.

-Shirakawa, who was also at the meeting, said fiscal discipline was important to avoid worries that the central bank is bankrolling government spending, a sign of the delicate balance Abe's cabinet must strike when it urges the BOJ ease further by buying more debt.

 NO CONSENSUS YET